Ask us about our affordable payment options.

 - are more likely to result in death

 The insurance limits on big rigs and other commercial trucks are typically much higher than regular car policies, and for a good reason.
-But to obtain your rightful compensation, you need the right 18-wheeler truck accident lawyer in St. Louis working for you.
+But to obtain your rightful compensation, you need the right 18-wheeler truck accident lawyer in St. Louis, MO working for you.
 It is important to look for an attorney that has experience in cases like yours.
 Your 18-wheeler truck accident lawyer must have the confidence and aptness required to bring your case against large corporations involved in commercial truck accidents.
 The Combs Law Group is not afraid to demand everything you deserve as the victim of an 18-wheeler accident and will work tirelessly to argue for payment from all parties responsible.

 Common Causes of 18-Wheeler Truck Accidents